User Guide

 Any notation with a letter followed by a

-is referred to as a input field for user to key in.
+/is referred to as a input field for user to key in.

-, etc -
+e.g.t/TAG,n/NAME,p/PHONE_NUMBER, etc -

 Words in

-are the input values for you to supply.
+UPPER_CASEare the input values for you to supply.

 Words separated by

-indicate that you should only pick one of the keywords.
+|indicate that you should only pick one of the keywords.

-indicates that you may enter eitherall
+e.g.all|shownindicates that you may enter eitherallorshown. -

 Items in square brackets are optional.

-can be used asn/John Doe t/friend
+e.g.n/NAME [t/TAG]can be used asn/John Doe t/friendor asn/John Doe. -

 Items with

-after them can be used multiple times including zero times.
+… after them can be used multiple times including zero times.

 Input can be in any order.

-are acceptable with the same effect. -
+e.g. both the commands followingn/NAME p/PHONE_NUMBER,p/PHONE_NUMBER n/NAMEare acceptable with the same effect. -

 If a input field is expected only once in the command but you specified it multiple times, only the last occurrence of the input field will be taken.

-e.g. if you specifyp/12341234 p/56785678
+e.g. if you specifyp/12341234 p/56785678, onlyp/56785678will be taken. -

 Extraneous input values for commands that do not take in input values (such as

-) will be ignored.
+help,list,exitandclear) will be ignored.

-e.g. if the command specifieshelp 123
+e.g. if the command specifieshelp 123, it will be interpreted ashelp.

 Viewing help : help